Elizabeth Ellet recorded the lives of the women of the American Revolution – and meddled in the life of Edgar Allan Poe.

 English called Poe a liar and they got into a fistfight.
 English later attacked Poe in print and Poe sued English in response.

 Osgood was married to the portrait painter Samuel Stillman Osgood.
 He threatened to sue Elizabeth Ellet unless she apologized for gossiping about Poe and his wife.
-She retracted her statements about Fanny Osgood’s letters, saying Poe must have forged them.
-Ellet then spread the rumor that Poe was insane, which was published in newspapers and used by his enemies.
+Ellet retracted her statements about Fanny Osgood’s letters, saying Poe must have forged them.
+She then spread the rumor that Poe was insane, which was published in newspapers and used by his enemies.

 Virginia Poe also received anonymous letters about her husband’s cheating, which she believed came from Elizabeth Ellet.
 On her deathbed, Virginia Poe claimed, “Mrs. E had been her murderer.”